MoAmrAwny/First-ML-model-/README.md

 # First-ML-model
-Did A hyper parameter Tuning to Optimize the Model Accuracy Tried one or more feature selection method to optimize model accuracy also
+Preprocessing Data and EDA and trained the model, and did A hyper parameter Tuning to Optimize the Model Accuracy Tried one or more feature selection method to optimize model accuracy.